iivanoo/covid-apps-observer/data/data_us/reports/resources/com.shield.CombatCovidMD___1.0.6/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.shield.CombatCovidMD 1 reviews"/>
 </p>

+> It doesn't use the same contact tracing technology as the rest of apps.
+Which largely renders it useless.
+While arguably using a more privacy oriented technology.
+In this rare instance it's pointless and a waste of taxpayer money.<br> :date: __2020-12-14 17:31:44__

 > Absolutely useless.
 I found out that my neighbor has treated positive and the app did not notify me.
 Why isn't the official app for android and apple being used.
 What a joke<br> :date: __2020-12-07 22:54:57__

 > Not working right says am positive when I am not<br> :date: __2020-10-03 02:46:59__